Ferasqr/Farq/docs/api.md

 ## Statistical Functions

 ### min(data: ndarray) -> float
-Returns the minimum value in the array.
+Returns the minimum value in the array, ignoring NaN values.

 ### max(data: ndarray) -> float
-Returns the maximum value in the array.
+Returns the maximum value in the array, ignoring NaN values.

 ### mean(data: ndarray) -> float
-Returns the mean value of the array.
+Returns the mean value of the array, ignoring NaN values.

 ### std(data: ndarray) -> float
-Returns the standard deviation of the array.
+Returns the standard deviation of the array, ignoring NaN values.

 ### sum(data: ndarray) -> float
-Returns the sum of all values in the array.
+Returns the sum of all values in the array, ignoring NaN values.

 ## Spectral Indices